Munnu/PersonalWebsite-Wagtail/diary.md

 **Make the search functionality better**

-- Maybe based on the search functionality like Open Canada.
-I'll hold off on this one, it is not important.
+- ~~Maybe based on the search functionality like Open Canada.
+I'll hold off on this one, it is not important.~~
+- Wait, currently the search feature is broken.

 **Clean up my wagtail project
 **